rafacoper/rafacoper/README.md

 <br />
 <br />

-Hello, my name is **Rafael**, I'm from Belo Horizonte, Brazil, I started programming in february 2020, on Trybe: https://www.betrybe.com/  🚀
+Hello, my name is **Rafael**, I'm from Belo Horizonte, Brazil, I started programming in february 2020, on Trybe.
 My goal is to improve myself in programming logic and algorithms.